Pmacdon15/landscape-friend/README.md

 ## Getting Started

-To set up and run Lawn Buddy locally, you'll need to configure several services.
+To set up and run Landscape Friend locally, you'll need to configure several services.

 ### 1. Service Sign-ups & API Keys

-Lawn Buddy relies on external services for its core functionality.
+Landscape Friend relies on external services for its core functionality.
 You will need to sign up for accounts and obtain API keys for the following:

 *   **Neon (PostgreSQL Database):**
     *   Sign up via the [Vercel Marketplace](https://vercel.com/integrations/neon) for seamless integration.